FrankieSlinn/Showbizzy3/README.md

 -Make the site fully responsive.
 -Readd the locations and timings models.
--Add a favicon.
--Change the font.
--Display review ratings as starts.
+-Add many format changes such as: adding a favicon, changing the font, displaying review ratings as stars, making images larger, formatting links and buttons the same way.
+-Make the user journey easier by adding more links, cancel buttons.
 -Implement image functionality in production.
--Format the images to a larger size.
--Remove gaps in the display to allow for more images to be shown.